Middlewares

 14

-The middlewares added through middlewares options will always be registered after the middlewares registered through the hook methods!
+The middlewares added through middlewares option will always be registered after the middlewares registered through the hook methods!

 # Endpoint middleware

-The following example, show you how to implement the middleware and use it with a custom decorator.
+The following example shows you how to implement the middleware and use it with a custom decorator.

-Middleware can be used on a class controller or endpoint method with the following decorators:
+Middleware can be used on a class controller or an endpoint method with the following decorators:

 import {UseBefore} from "@tsed/platform-middlewares";